Rape Agony — Teen Virgin Plied With Alcohol And Raped By Unnamed ‘Superstar’

 She describes how he gave her champagne and began flirting with her.

 “He offered me Dom Perignon Champagne.
 I didn’t know what it was at the time.
 It looked like soda.
 You just feel you have to be with the crowd so I took a sip and thought it was the most vile tasting thing I’d ever had.
 All I wanted to do was get it down in one gulp then get it out of the way.
 That is what I did, not realising I was now drinking alcohol for the first time.
-Then he gave me another glass and was telling me how lovely I was . . . and you have beautiful eyes . . .
-I really like you . . . and he carried on with this flirtatiousness.”
+Then he gave me another glass and was telling me how lovely I was… and you have beautiful eyes… I really like you… and he carried on with this flirtatiousness.”

 She alleges that he then pinned her down and assaulted her, encouraging her to relax because that would make it hurt less.